Sample Answer

 Instructions

-Your primary care physician operates a sound business practice that, at times, seems to suffer from several forms of waste.
-In your role as a dedicated patient engaged in the study of operations management, you are in a unique position to offer an analysis of your doctor’s business operation to provide recommendations for improvement.
+Your primary care physician operates a sound business practice that sometimes seems to suffer from several forms of waste.
+As a dedicated patient engaged in the study of operations management, you are in a unique position to offer an analysis of your doctor’s business operation and provide recommendations for improvement.

 Develop Service Process Improvement Recommendations